HasnainRaz/Fast-AgingGAN/README.md

 # Fast-AgingGAN
-This repository holds code for a face aging deep learning.
+This repository holds code for a face aging deep learning model.
 It is based on the CycleGAN, where we translate young faces to old and vice versa.

 # Samples
 Top row is input image, bottom row is aged output from the GAN.